Sunday, April 16, 2017

 Byleth – Il demone dell’incesto (1972)

-I’m not much in to demonology; I only remember a couple names of demonic entities off the top of my head, like Beelzebub, Belial, and Astaroth, but I had only heard about the demon Byleth in reference to the Italian horror film Byleth – The Demon of Incest (1972), and with the title to go off of, I pretty much thought of Byleth as some sort of ghastly, incest inducing demon.
+I’m not much into demonology; I only remember a couple names of demonic entities off the top of my head, like Beelzebub, Belial, and Astaroth, but I had only heard about the demon Byleth in reference to the Italian horror film Byleth – The Demon of Incest (1972), and with the title to go off of, I pretty much thought of Byleth as some sort of ghastly, incest inducing demon.
 I tried to look in to it a little, but other than this film, I found very little relating Byleth to incest.
 The connection of the theme of incest to Byleth in this film is perhaps more in reference to the belief that the demonically possessed display sexually deviant behavior.

 As far as lore goes, the demon Byleth (sometimes spelled Beleth or Bilet) is a monarch of Hell and a fallen angel.
 He rides a pale horse and commands eighty-five legions of demons.
 The sounds of trumpets and melodies precedes his presence when he is conjured.
 His pale horse suggests he could possibly be one of the Four Horsemen of the Apocalypse, Death.